sftpplus/sftpplus-docs/docs/operation-client/tls-client.rst

 during the first connection to the server.
 To do so, define the configuration as::

-    ssl_certificate_authority = set-on-first-connection
+    tls_trusted_certificates = set-on-first-connection

-During the initial connection, the `set-on-first-connection` value gets replaced inside the configuration with the discovered Certification Authority certificate chain.
+During the initial connection, the `set-on-first-connection` value gets replaced inside the configuration with a vault item containing the discovered Certification Authority certificate chain.
-You no longer see the `set-on-first-connection` value, as it was automatically replaced.
+You no longer see the `set-on-first-connection` value, as it was automatically replaced and will now reference a vault item.

 The `set-on-first-connection` has some limitations.
 It can't be used with remote servers that: